 Discovering the remains of the Indochina War

-Scene of the largest and bloodiest battle of the Indochina War, the site of Dien Bien Phu shelters many remnants of a confrontation that marked the end of the French presence in Indochina.
+The scene of the largest and bloodiest battle of the Indochina War, the site of Dien Bien Phu shelters many remnants of a confrontation that marked the end of the French presence in Indochina.

 A1 Hill, or Eliane 2, is one of the most famous sites of Dien Bien Phu.
-This hill, which dominated the city and the airstrip, has known intense fighting and was the place of the last, heroic, almost suicidal, French resistance.
+This hill, which dominated the city and the airstrip, saw intense fighting and was the place of the last, heroic, almost suicidal, French resistance.
 Trenches, military equipment and shell craters can be found here.

 The Vietnamese Military Cemetery, located right next to Hill A1, lines up hundreds of graves of fallen soldiers.
 It is a very moving place that reminds us the sacrifice of these men for the independence of their country.